June 21 - August 2, 2014

 Includes tuition, housing during program and excursions, orientation, receptions, transfers, and visa.
 Meals and airfare not included.
 Dr. Zhou will work with students to arrange an optional, highly encouraged, group flight.

-Students will live on the Shanghai Academy of Social Sciences campus during the duration of the 4-week, 80-hour language program.
+Students will live on the Shanghai Academy of Social Sciences campus for the first 2 weeks of the program.
+At the end of these first 2 weeks, students will transfer to the campus of Jiao Tong University where academic coursework will continue for the remainder of the stay in Shanghai.
+Students will live on Jiao Tong Campus during this time.
 Meals are not included in the cost of the program.
 Students can choose to purchase meals at the university cafeteria or dine off campus where there is a wide range of inexpensive cafes, restaurants, dumpling & noodle shops, and buffet options.

 April 12, 2013: Program Orientation at Villanova University